Computational Fluid Dynamics: Solving Problems with Fluid Flows

 As you can see from our description of the processes involved with CFD, trying to solve complicated fluid dynamics problems without CFD methods and software can be next to impossible.
 When presented with a large-scale, complex fluid flow problem, engaging engineers to employ a CFD process can be crucial.
 CFD can solve many pain points in liquid or gaseous flow issues, including heat transfer simulation, changing fluid properties, cavitation, chemical leaks, water hammer, material pitting or abrasion, flow induced vibration and countless other fluid scenarios.
 To put it in summary: if there is a potential for a flow induced pitfall or a new design requires the insight of fluid flow simulation, CFD can be the answer.

 Matrix Technologies is one of the largest independent process design, industrial automation engineering, and manufacturing operations management companies in North America.
-To learn more about Computational Fluid Dynamics and Multidiscipline Engineering, contact Chris Mach, Senior Consultant.
+To learn more about Computational Fluid Dynamics and Multidiscipline Engineering, contact Chris Mach, PE, Senior Consultant (Team Leader), Process Solutions Department.

 © Matrix Technologies, Inc.